 Our Partners

-We believe the best way to break down barriers to health is to invest in community organizations: their work and their people.
+We believe the best way to remove barriers to health is to invest in community organizations: their WORK and their PEOPLE.

-A whopping 80% is determined by the social and environmental factors we interact with every day.
+A whopping 80% is determined by the social and environmental factors you deal with every day.

-It’s this 80% of a person’s daily interactions we want to strengthen and make more accessible.
-We do this by investing in organizations — their work and their people — focused on improving overall health in our region.
+We do this by investing in local organizations — their work and their people — focused on improving overall health in our region.

-We interact with hundreds of social and environmental factors every day.
-From birth these factors begin to compound and play a significant role in our long-term health expectations.
+We deal with many social and environmental factors every day.
+From birth, these factors add up and greatly affect our long-term health.

 first-grade teacher and students